 For those who wish to visit multiple times, we may need to limit the number of visits you can make to ensure fair access for all researchers.

-Throughout this period the Science Museum’s Library and Archive, Search Engine at the National Railway Museum, Insight at the National Science and Media Museum and the Collections Centre at the Museum of Science and Industry will remain accessible.
+Throughout this period the Science Museum’s Library and Archive, Search Engine at the National Railway Museum, Insight at the National Science and Media Museum and the Collections Centre at the Science and Industry Museum will remain accessible.

 Access to information about items collected by the Science Museum can be found by contacting email@example.com.

 Our ambitious project has created opportunities to review the items we hold, enhance our records and digitise a vast part of the collection for the public and researchers to explore on our collection website.

 From 2023, the public, researchers and school groups will be able to access the Science Museum Group object collection at the National Collections Centre in Wiltshire.
 This new facility will become the home for over 80% of our collection.